velos/SendBirdCombine/README.md

     .store(in: &subscriptions)
 ```

-4. The advantages of using Combine become more apparent when you chain multiple operations that would normally require nested closures.
-For example, to enter an Open Channel and upon entering, retrieve all metadata - without Combine, the code might look something like:
+4. The advantages of using Combine become more apparent when you chain multiple operations that would normally require nested closures and/or DispatchGroups.
+For example, to enter an Open Channel by URL and then simultaneously enter the retrieved channel and also download its metadata - without Combine, the code might look something like:

 ```swift
 SBDOpenChannel.getWithUrl("channelUrl") { (channel, error) in